Ls

 /tester/file7

 If the pattern begins with a slash, ls shows only the matches beginning at the root.
 If you’re not sure where a pathname is located, omit the leading slash.
-If the pathname begins with ./ (dot slash), ls adds the current directory to the beginning of the pattern.
+If the pattern begins with ./ (dot slash), ls adds the current directory to the beginning of the pattern.

-Wildcards
+Glob Wildcards

-A wildcard pattern uses Unix "glob" rules:
+For more flexible matching, a wildcard pattern without -x uses Unix "glob" rules:

 • * matches zero or more characters